julian-ramos/Ai-refresher/README.md

 $$ \Large \frac{2 \cdot tp}{2\cdot tp+fp+fn}$$

+### Linear algebra
+- Rank: Number of dimensions spanned by the matrix columns which is the same as the number of lineraly independent columns.
+This number is the same also for the row vectors.

+- Full rank: The rank is the same as the number of columns or rows (the lesser of the two).
+It can be also called full column rank or full row rank.

 ### Statistics
 The null hypothesis involves the absence of a difference or the absence of an association.
 For classification: Predicting a positive is the alternative hypothesis, predicting a negative is the Null hypothesis.